 A peaceful desert oasis!

 - Highlight: Best views of the Peaks & Mt Elden

 Buffalo Park is the favorite green space of both Flagstaff locals and tourists.
 This year-round natural wonderland offers opportunities for scenic recreation with each passing season.
 Whether is be a summer hike, a spring picnic, a fall bike ride, or cross country skiing the winter, Buffalo Park is an amazing recreational spot anytime of year.

 No matter the season you visit Flagstaff, be sure to place Buffalo Park high on your to-do list.
 The picture perfect mountain backdrop makes this the most motivating place in town to get in a wonderful workout.

 - Address: AZ-179

 - Highlight: Otherworldly red rock formations lining the entirety of the drive

 Red Rock Scenic Byway is another picturesque drive in the Sedona region.
-This one is 14 miles long and features incredible views of the red rock scenery.
-You will find numerous overlooks along the way, Southwestern shops, the beautiful Village of Tlaquepaque, and numerous hiking trails.
+This one is 14 miles long and features incredible views of the ancient towering red rocks.
+You will find numerous overlooks along the way, Southwestern shops, the beautiful Village of Tlaquepaque (a local dining and shopping oasis), and numerous hiking trails.

-A few scenic must-dos along the drive include the Little Horse trail, Red Rock State Park, and the Chapel of the Holy Cross (a Roman Catholic church built in between 2 rock formations.
+A few scenic must-dos along the drive include hiking the Little Horse trail, exploring Red Rock State Park, and taking in the views at The Chapel of the Holy Cross (a Roman Catholic church built in between 2 rock formations.